 - Customer Support

-THURSO does a fantastic job of delivering maximum value when it comes to their SUP accessory bundles.
-Included with the 10’6″ Waterwalker is a SUP backpack, insulated deck bag, 3-piece carbon fiber shaft paddle, coiled SUP leash, repair kit, and dual-action hand pump.
+THURSO has always done a fantastic job of delivering maximum value when it comes to their SUP accessory bundles.
+Included with the 10’6″ Waterwalker is a premium quality wheeled SUP backpack, improved 3-piece carbon fiber shaft paddle, dual-action hand pump, coiled SUP leash, repair kit, and user guide.

 When you first begin pumping the board up, you’ll want to be in “Double Action” mode which will fill the board with air on both the up and down strokes.
 This is super efficient and will quickly get air into your board at the beginning, but you’ll need to change modes once the pumping gets difficult.